danyspin97/PhpBotFramework/README.md

    Take a look to [this issue](https://github.com/guzzle/guzzle/issues/1127) for more information.

-- **How can I pass chat ID to a method?**
+- **Why there is no chat__id to pass for api methods?**

-  Easy: you can't.
+  PhpBotFramework is "smart" enough to set it as the current user, group or channel id.

-  Most of the frameworks out there requires you to specify the chat ID for every method's call but PhpBotFramework is "smart" enough to set it as the current user, group or channel.
+  Most of the frameworks out there requires you to specify the chat ID for every method's call but PhpBotFramework will call next api method to whom sent the update.

-  If you want change the chat ID you can still use [setChatID](https://danyspin97.github.io/PhpBotFramework/group__Bot.html).
+  You can still change it by using [setChatID](https://danyspin97.github.io/PhpBotFramework/group__Bot.html).

 ## Made with PhpBotFramework
 - [MyAddressBookBot](https://github.com/DanySpin97/MyAddressBookBot): [Try it on Telegram](https://telegram.me/myaddressbookbot)